A life that should feel fulfilled.

 The question is this really it? remains an achingly familiar companion.

-It is also about gathering the pieces of your life that never quite came together.
 The achievements that looked right on paper, but never felt like home.
-The different voices in you that stubbornly pull in opposite directions.
+The different voices that stubbornly pull in opposite directions.

-Bringing those parts of you into the same boat.
+Bringing those parts into the same boat.

 Because before direction appears, we have to go deeper.